 - Auditor selection: The vendor chooses its auditor, which collects evidence and writes reports while AIUC conducts the technical testing.
 Auditor firms compete for repeat business, and promises of “fast and easy” have threatened SOC credibility.
 The same dynamic can shape how closely an AIUC-1 auditor scrutinizes evidence and documentation.

-The commercial design of AIUC-1 adds a third and most consequential consideration:
+The commercial design of AIUC-1 adds a third and most consequential consideration, the incentive chain:

 What to do with AIUC-1 today.